techworkersco/twc-site/join.md

   </label>
   <label class="marg-b-3" for="company_name">
     <div><b>Company Name</b> (optional):</div>
-    <div>Including a company name helps us vet you.</div>
+    <div class="marg-b-2">Including a company name helps us vet you.</div>
     <input id="company_name" type="text" name="company_name">
   </label>
   <label class="marg-b-3" for="referrer">
     <div><b>How Did You Hear About Us?</b> (optional):</div>
-    <div>Including a referrer from an existing member can be a good way to get in the slack if you lack a social media presence.
+    <div class="marg-b-2">Including a referrer from an existing member can be a good way to get in the slack if you lack a social media presence.
 Also, please be specific!
 If you found us on search, don't just say "Google" (it's unclear if you mean the company or the search engine).</div>
     <input id="referrer" type="text" name="referrer">
   </label>
   <input type="hidden" name="team_id" value="T0M2JM76F" />